 History of the Blue Mosque

-The history of the Blue Mosque dates back to the early 1600s.
-The mosque was built by Sultan Ahmed I in the Sultanahmet area, the core of Old Istanbul.
-Contrary to popular belief, the mosque is not the largest mosque in Istanbul.
+The history of the Blue Mosque dates back to the early 17th century.
+Commissioned by Sultan Ahmed I, the mosque was built in the Sultanahmet district—the historical core of Old Istanbul.
+Despite its prominence, it is often misunderstood as the largest mosque in the city, which it is not.

-Ahmed I, who ascended the throne in the 1600s, wanted to build an iconic mosque bearing his name.
-But all the hills of the city had mosques of his predecessors.
-So he decided to build a mosque across from Hagia Sophia.
+When Ahmed I ascended the throne in the early 1600s, he sought to leave behind an iconic monument bearing his name.
+With all major hills already occupied by the mosques of his predecessors, he made a bold decision: to build a new imperial mosque directly opposite Hagia Sophia.

 Architecture of the Blue Mosque